mao-code/mao-code/README.md

 4. Text-Mining Course Teaching Assistant @ NCCU

 ## 🔬 Research Publications (Link in CV)
-1. (2024) SmartSpatial: Enhancing the 3D Spatial Arrangement Capabilities of Stable Diffusion Models and Introducing a Novel 3D Spatial Evaluation Algorithm.
+1. (2025) SmartSpatial: Enhancing the 3D Spatial Arrangement Capabilities of Stable Diffusion Models and Introducing a Novel 3D Spatial Evaluation Algorithm.
+2. (2025) Efficient Beam Search for Large Language Models Using Trie-Based Decoding
-2. (2024) Integrating Text-to-Image and Vision Language Models for Synergistic Dataset Generation: The Creation of Synergy-General-Multimodal Pairs
+3. (2024) Integrating Text-to-Image and Vision Language Models for Synergistic Dataset Generation: The Creation of Synergy-General-Multimodal Pairs
-3. (2024) From Brainwaves to Behavior: Leveraging EEG and Machine Learning to Uncover Cognitive Drivers of Reliance in Human-Robot Collaboration.
+4. (2024) From Brainwaves to Behavior: Leveraging EEG and Machine Learning to Uncover Cognitive Drivers of Reliance in Human-Robot Collaboration.
-4. (2024) A systematic review of integrating mixed reality and artificial intelligence in museums: Enhancing visitor experiences and innovating exhibit design.
+5. (2024) A systematic review of integrating mixed reality and artificial intelligence in museums: Enhancing visitor experiences and innovating exhibit design.

 ## 🏆 Awards & Achievements
 - Excellence Award, National Smart Innovation Competition - Digital Technology Innovation Application